-Press Release
+Press release

-EMA starts rolling review of Janssen's COVID-19 vaccine Ad26.COV2.S
+EMA starts rolling review of Novavax's COVID-19 vaccine (NVX-CoV2373)

-EMA's human medicines committee (CHMP) has started a rolling review of Ad26.COV2.S, a COVID-19 vaccine from Janssen Vaccines & Prevention B.V.
-The CHMP's decision to start the rolling review is based on preliminary results from laboratory studies and early clinical studies in adults.
-These studies suggest that the vaccine triggers the production of antibodies and immune cells that target the SARS-CoV-2 coronavirus.
+EMA's human medicines committee (CHMP) has started a rolling review of NVX-CoV2373, a COVID-19 vaccine being developed by Novavax CZ AS (a subsidiary of Novavax, Inc.).

+The CHMP's decision to start the rolling review is based on preliminary results from laboratory studies (non-clinical data) and early clinical studies in adults.
+These studies suggest that the vaccine triggers the production of antibodies and immune cells that target SARS-CoV-2, the virus that causes COVID-19.

-The company is currently conducting trials in people to assess safety and immunogenicity (how well the vaccine triggers a response against the virus), and effectiveness.
+The company is currently conducting trials in people to assess its safety, immunogenicity (how well it triggers a response against the virus) and its effectiveness against COVID-19.
 EMA will evaluate data from these and other clinical trials as they become available.